kbb249/online-thrifting-marketplace/D.2.md

 LinkU provides a safe, organized, and affordable way for NAU students to buy and sell used items on campus, reducing the risks and headaches of informal transactions through social media.
 It targets students who have previously bought or sold second-hand items on campus and want a safer, more organized and secure way to carry out these transactions.

 ## Stakeholders
+**Primary user (Students):**  Those with a verified campus email address will be able to use this website to create listings and purchase items.
+They can also provide feedback for improvements.

+**Development team:** Zazel, Kaylee, Henry, alexa, jordin and kendahl.
+We all are responsible for the design and implementation of the website.
+We ensure that we are communicating with prospective users and addressing the problems they bring up.

+**Competitors:** Depop, Facebook marketplace and offer-up.
+These apps/websites indirectly influence the user's expectations.

+**Skeptics/ Potential partners:** University Administrators.
+We would have to partner with administration on locker set up and user verification.
+They can also help in promotion of the website as a safer alternative to public marketplaces.

+**Potential sponsors:** Local Businesses, universities or startup incubators.
+This would provide a guideline for scaling based on funding.
+Depending on their role they may help with mentorship in starting a new business such as this.

 ## Functional Requirements (Features)
 1. Account verification